Welcome to Pathlight

 Pathlight Home Page

-The Pathlight Home Page allows for any member of your team to get concise performance insights at a glance, check your status, review tasks and upcoming 1-on-1s, check out your starred metrics, and jump into any other part of the application by using your left navigation bar.
+The Pathlight Home Page allows for any member of your team to get concise performance insights at a glance, check your status, review tasks, and upcoming 1-on-1s, check out your starred metrics, and jump into any other part of the application by using your left navigation bar.

 Within this section, we will go over:

 Performance Insights act as your personal Pathlight assistant.
-They provide you with key metrics and ability to quickly glance at how you or your team is currently performing.
+They provide you with key metrics and the ability to quickly glance at how you or your team is currently performing.
 Performance Insights also allow you to pick up on areas where members of your team are excelling and send an applause message to them directly from your home page.
 Your assistant is there to help you recognize and coach your team on the fly, saving you time to get back to making meaningful connections with your team.

 The Pathlight Inbox